The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: The Strengthened Hanna Neumann Conjecture

-The next important step in their argument is to reformulate the Geometric Hanna Neumann Conjecture in terms of $\Dg$-Betti numbers of pairs of modules.
+For the remainder of the section, assume that the groups appearing are locally indicable and that their group algebras admit Hughes-free embeddings.
+The next important step in their argument is to reformulate the Strengthened Hanna Neumann Conjecture in terms of $\Dg$-Betti numbers of pairs of modules.
 First of all, recall the $\Dg$-Betti numbers of $K[G]$-modules introduced in \cref{DgBettieq2}.
 Let $M$ and $N$ be two left $K[G]$-modules.
 Form the $K[G]$ module $M \otimes_K N$, where the $G$-action on simple tensors is given by the diagonal action $g \cdot (m \otimes n) := (gm) \otimes (gn)$.
 The $n$-th $\Dg$-Betti number of the pair $(M,N)$ is defined to be

-Antol\'in--Jaikin-Zapirain credit this definition to Mark Shusterman (in the case $K = \C$).
 The next result is proved for limit groups in \cite[Proposition 2.8]{Jai22}.
-However, the only essential property that is used is that $\b_n(G) = 0$ for all $n \neq 1$ and any non-trivial limit group $G$.
-Henceforth, it applies in the following generality.
+It also holds for the graphs of free groups with cyclic edge groups that we consider, with essentially the same proof.